-- (2.)
-The object is responsive/positive. - (3.)
-The subject wants to realize his desire/love. - (4.)
-The object is gone. [...] - (1.)
-V met E in Venezuela and had short affair before they both went back to their countries. - (2.)
-E promised to visit V in Paris - (3.) and she invited a group of twelve friends for a dinner with E when he arrives. - (4.)
+(2.)
+The object is responsive/positive.

+(3.)
+The subject wants to realize his desire/love.

+(4.)
+The object is gone. $[\ldots]$

+(1.)
+V met E in Venezuela and had short affair before they both went back to their countries.

+(2.)
+E promised to visit V in Paris

+(3.) and she invited a group of twelve friends for a dinner with E when he arrives.

+(4.)
 E never showed up-the idea frightened E and he canceled his trip.
-E and V never met again." $^{16}$
+E and V never met again."

 Weil gives the gender-neutral take: What is the reason that as soon as one human being shows he needs another (no matter whether his need be slight or great) the latter draws back from him?
-Gravity, 17
+Gravity.

 The showerhead needs replacing.
 Pothos: contra Marco Roth on the rise of the neuronovel ("one now needs more words than ever to say 'They fell in love"), collapsing belief in cliches like love as Real Cognitive Principle isn't caused by scientism or neuroscience; it's a natural consequence of expanding cultural memory.
 When nothing can be forgotten, nothing escapes fatigue.
 The challenge is in trying to re-see, as if for the first time.
 What's the bit Annie Baker opens up John with?
-"Grace is the state of either complete unselfconsciousness or perfect self-consciousness" but no, via Kraus, Aliens & Anorexia.
+"Grace is the state of either complete unselfconsciousness or perfect self-consciousness" but no, that wasn't quite it.
+"Grace appears most purely in that human form which either has no consciousness or an infinite consciousness.
+That is, in the puppet or the god."
+Once puppets, not yet gods; tagging off Rousseau and accelerationism the only way back is onward, out of the awkwardness of cultural adolescence.

+18 via Kraus, Aliens & Anorexia.